filippomassarelli/filippomassarelli/README.md

 ### A self-taught developer & failed astronaut

+- 🌍 grew up in Africa, Central America and Middle East
+- 🎓 studied Aerospace Engineering to make the world a better place with Technology
+- 🤦‍♂️ wish I knew CS was a thing back then...
-- 🌱 currently working at [Seedrs][Seedrs] as Portfolio Manager
+- 🌱 stumbled into entrepreneurship, founded 2 companies and now advise over 200 as Portfolio Manager at [Seedrs][Seedrs]
-- 🧠 learning Front End technologies along with wider CS topics
+- 🧠 passionate about understanding how things work
-- 🤸🏻 practicing the handstand
+- 🤸🏻 practice "mens sana in corpore sano"
-- 📚 if you haven't, read Satoshi Nakamoto's [whitepaper][satoshi] now
+- 📚 love Bitcoin, it's like coding, it's easy if you read the documentation (see [Satoshi's whitepaper][satoshi])
-- 🛸 2021 Goals: code 5 days a week and learn the guitar
+- 🛸 2021 Goals: finally work as Engineer (just not Aeronautical!)
 - ⚡ Fun fact: I also make linen shirts @ [Nanga Mai][NangaMai]

 ---